Presidentsu/HEP-Host-Isolation-Automation/README.md

 - **v1.0**: Initial release with basic automation
 - **v2.0**: Added comprehensive reporting and logging
 - **v2.1**: Added support for checking of endpoint status if its either isolated or not isolated, if already isolated it will automatically skip the isolation push operation.
+## Version History
+Features in roadmap:
+-   Send alert via email.
+-   Enrichment of detections by verfiying with VT